What do you think?

 - To what extent should family members be involved in their loved one’s care?

-- When there differing views or opinions, how are resident and family member preferences balanced?
+- When there are differing views or opinions, how are resident and family member preferences balanced?
 When there are multiple family members or loved ones involved, what are some effective approaches to facilitating these discussions?
 How are staff trained or educated about how to navigate these potentially challenging and emotional conversations?

 - For family members and loved ones who are not the primary decision-maker, how do family members know who to ask for information about their loved one’s care?